zer0Kerbal/MiniSampleReturnCapsule/readme.md

 >* ![Português Brasil][BR] Brazilian Portuguese (Português Brasil)- thank you [soldanithiago][ithiago]!
 >* ***your translation here***
 >
-> HELP WANTED - See the [README in the Localization folder][MOD:local] for instructions for adding or improving translations.
+> HELP WANTED - See the [README in the Localization folder][local] for instructions for adding or improving translations.
 [GitHub][GitHub:url] push is the best way to contribute. *Additions and corrections welcome!*

 ---